ArnoldasMk/Kali/README.md

 ## What is Kali?
 Kali is an Open Source Linux Cheat For Counter Strike : Global Offensive.
-"Master" branch is EyeHook fork and "rework" branch is MissedIT fork.
-I am currently working on rework branch.
+"Master" branch is EyeHook fork.
+I am currently working on my rework branch.
 These instructions are for Master branch.
 ## Compiling

 **Note:** _Do NOT download or compile as the root user._